jdarmoni/DuoProject/README.md

 ![Correct Image](readmeResources/correctGuess.png)

-When you guess incorrectly, the background flashes raspberry red and provides you a hint message based on how close you were and a reconstruction of the sentence with the missing words replaced with underscores:
+When you guess incorrectly, the background flashes raspberry red and provides you a hint message based on how close you were, plus a reconstruction of the sentence with the missing words replaced with underscores:

 ![Incorrect Image](readmeResources/closeGuess.png)